-Click the Browse button to search for your MIBS location or enter the path manually.
+File Configuration fields: szMIBSPath Description: Click the Browse button to search for your MIBS location or enter the path manually.
+The Client and Service will read all files from this directory automatically on startup.

 Automatically reload service on configuration changes